 Air Travel and Short-Nosed Dogs – Know the Risks

 In July 2010, the U.S. Department of Transportation released statistics that showed short-nosed breeds of dogs—such as pugs, Boston Terriers, boxers, some mastiffs, Pekingese, Lhasa Apsos, Shih tzus and bulldogs—are more likely to die on airplanes than dogs with normal-length muzzles.
 According to the American Veterinary Medical Association, short-nosed dog breeds are more prone to respiratory problems under normal circumstances, and not just during air travel.
-Because of their anatomical abnormalities, short-nosed breeds seem to be more vulnerable to changes in air quality and temperature in the cargo hold of a plane.
 A number of airlines have bans on allowing snub-nosed dogs and cats to be checked in their planes’ cargo holds.
 However, traveling with one of those animals in a carry-on bag in the aircraft cabin should be just fine.

 Airline Animal Incident Reports